The Social Media Etiquette (Part 1 Episode 3 – Blogging 101 Series)

 With the Insights tool on my Facebook Page, it helps me identify the distribution and sequence of my published posts.

 Thus, I have concluded to have the need to balance out and alternate the contents I post.
-I need to publish topics that are relatable for both men and women readers.
+I need to publish topics that are relatable to both men and women readers.

 2) Let your audience care about your message.
 My primary reason why I started blogging is to do what I love doing: writing; then came the add-ons of sharing positive information and good news and vibes.
 We also call that “social good”.